tennydesign/Minimalistic-wine-app/README.md

  Total hacking time: ~360 hours.

 Note: This project was huge, involving customer facing and backend interfaces with what looked like an infinite requirements list.
-It was built by me and [Jun Lee](Https://www.Github.com/juntomlee) and it took a crazy sleep deprivation hacking schedule for us to finish this baby monster in two and a half weeks.
+It took a crazy sleep deprivation hacking agenda for me and [Jun Lee](Https://www.Github.com/juntomlee) to finish this baby monster in two and a half weeks.This was a trio project.
 In the end it looks simple and clean, but it's a beast =).

 Wireframe for the customer-facing interfaces.
 <img width="839" alt="screen shot 2017-12-11 at 19 10 57" src="https://user-images.githubusercontent.com/17029800/33865712-bf20c4b4-dea7-11e7-83bf-d93aad79cba2.png">